A look at how provinces plan to emerge from COVID-19 shutdown

 Restrictions in the yellow phase of the province's recovery plan were lifted on June 5.
 The activities now allowed include outdoor gatherings of up to 50 people, indoor religious services of up to 50 people, low-contact team sports and the opening of a long list of facilities including swimming pools, gyms, rinks, water parks, and yoga and dance studios.

-Starting June 9, people must wear face coverings in any building open to the general public.
+People must now wear face coverings in any building open to the general public.
 Children under the age of two, children in daycare and people who cannot wear face coverings for medical reasons are exempt from the requirement.

 Licensed daycares started reopening May 19.
 Children don't have to wear masks or maintain physical distancing but are being kept in small groups.